PavelKriz/PavelKriz.github.io/about.md

 <img style="float: right;" width="20%" src="/images/Pavel_Kriz.png">

-I have started programming quite lately before going on a university in a year 2016.
+I have started programming quite lately before going to university in 2016.
 From the frist moment I got drawn into it.
-I started programming without reading much about it and I was satisfied with first projects like calculator.
+I started programming without reading much about it and I was satisfied with first projects like a calculator.

 I have finished my bachelors in **Computer Graphics** at [Faculty of Information Technology, **CTU in Prague**](https://fit.cvut.cz/en) in 2021.
 Then I have changed my field of study to **Software Engineering**.